Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Forward Problem and Uncertainty Propagation

 \subsection{Polynomial Chaos Expansion for Forecasted Displacements}

 In this work, uncertainty in forecasted displacements is introduced exclusively through the applied boundary tractions.
+This choice provides a simple stochastic prior for the statFEM update and keeps the formulation as lightweight as possible.
+The proposed framework does not rely on this specific assumption.
+Uncertainty may be introduced in the material parameters, in the external loading, or in both.
+In the present study we focus on the simplest stochastic setting in order to demonstrate the iterative reconstruction and discovery procedure.
+More general stochastic formulations can be incorporated in future work.
 The traction field \( \overline{\tent}( \xi) \) from \eqref{eq:PaperC_SBVP_general} is modeled as a random field with stochastic dependence on a scalar Gaussian random variable \( \xi \sim \mathcal{N}(0, 1) \).
 Specifically, we define:

 where \( \vecmu_{\overline{\tent}}\) denotes the deterministic mean traction vector and \( \vecsigma_{\overline{\tent}} \) is the standard deviation vector.
 To propagate this uncertainty through the forward problem, there exist intrusive \cite{deb2001solution,matthies2005galerkin} and non-intrusive approaches \cite{berveiller2006stochastic,reagana2003uncertainty}.
-We employ a non-intrusive Polynomial Chaos (PC) expansion to approximate the stochastic displacement field.
+We employ a non-intrusive PCE to approximate the stochastic displacement field.
 The forecasted (prior) displacement \( \vecu^{\text{f}}(\xi) \) is then expressed as: